 The results were surprising and certainly indicated that, at least this NAS technology, was up to the challenge of supporting dense VM environments – if designed correctly.
 For more information on this topic and these tests, tune into the StorageSwiss webinar “Enterprise NAS for Highly Dense VM Environments”.

-All pre-registrants for this webinar will receive an exclusive, advanced copy of Storage Switzerland’s Lab Report: “Designing Highly Scalable Storage for Dense VM Environments” emailed after they sign up.
+All registrants for this webinar will receive a copy of Storage Switzerland’s Lab Report: “Designing Highly Scalable Storage for Dense VM Environments”.